hjian42/SVO_Automation/README.md

 # SVO Triplet Automation of Narrative Stories for Social Sciences

-The goal of the project is to build the pipeline to automate the process of generating the SVO triplets for the use of social science.
-For example, character relatioonships can be visualized using networks in Gephi based on SVO triplets.
+The goal of the project is to build the pipeline to automate the process of generating SVO triplets for the use of social science research.
+For example, character relationships can be visualized using networks in Gephi based on SVO triplets.
 In the end, we want to integrate the pipeline into the NLP software [PC-ACE](https://pc-ace.com/) developed by Professor Roberto Franzosi at Emory from Sociology Department.

 The whole pipeline is composed of three steps:
   - Data Cleaning